-xp_cmdshell
+- xp_cmdshell

 - xp_deletemail

 - xp_enumgroups

 - xp_findnextmsg

 - xp_logevent

 - xp_readmail

 - xp_sendmail

 - xp_startmail

 - xp_stopmail

-See the Reference Manual for documentation of the system ESPs.
-In addition, Configuring Adaptive Server for Windows NT discusses some NT-specific features in more detail, such as MAPI and NT Event Log integration, which you implement using the NT-specific system ESPs.
+See the Reference Manual for information about the system ESPs.
+In addition, Configuring Adaptive Server for Windows NT discusses some specific features in more detail, such as MAPI and Event Log integration, which you implement using the Windows-specific system ESPs.